Astronomers have mapped Orion in 3D to understand the origin of the large arc of Barnard’s Loop — and you can interact with the 3D image!

 “It seems clear that we are going to see a ‘Swiss cheese’ picture of the interstellar medium, with stars forming at the edges of the holes, as we map more and more of the galaxy,” says team member Alyssa Goodman (Center for Astrophysics, Harvard & Smithsonian).

 To generate the interactive 3D diagrams, the team used the open-source Glue software, created and funded by NASA in part to visualize James Webb Space Telescope data.
 Goodman is Glue's principal investigator, while another coauthor, Catherine Zucker (Space Telescope Science Institute) wrote a plug-in for the software that exports the 3D figures into a format that can be used with any browser (as in the link above).

 Glue software is now expanding into other areas of science as well, and Goodman’s hope for the future is that “soon all scientists will explore their ‘universes’ in 3D.”

-The story doesn’t end here.
-In spite of the fact that, according to Foley, “Orion has had quite an exciting history.”
-The team will now turn their attention to other similar regions in the Milky Way.
+The story doesn’t end here: The team will now turn their attention to other similar regions in the Milky Way.